Thomas Township

 This type of study is used in times of a quickly changing market.
 Using only one year of the most recent sales information will better depict where the values should be.
 However, the sales data is cut in half, and in some areas, little to no sales have occurred.

-Our 2012 Numbers:
+Our Numbers:

-Class 2012 Sales Ratio Multiplier
+Class Sales Ratio Multiplier

-Residential 51.46% 0.9716
+Residential

-Agricultural 46.71% 1.0704
+Agricultural

-Commercial 52.62% 0.9502
+Commercial

-Industrial 49.97% 1.0006
+Industrial

-How are we adapting for the market?
+How are we adapting to the market?

 Each residential property is assigned to a “neighborhood”.
 A specific sales study is performed for each “neighborhood”.
 This will help indicate where the values are decreasing and at what rate.
-This will insure that the correct amount of adjustment is made.
+This will ensure that the correct amount of adjustment is made.
 As always, a fair and equitable assessment is the goal.

 The March Board of Review